 How are retail liquor licenses classified?

-There are different classifications of liquor licenses and each classification is granted certain operating privileges.
-However, all classifications require certain standards be met to remain within their classification.
+There are different classifications of liquor licenses, and each classification is granted certain operating privileges.
+However, all classifications require certain standards to be met to remain within their classification.
 Here are the classifications:

 Bar-restaurant – Means an establishment having a restaurant or similar facility on the premises which derives 30 percent or more of its annual gross sales from the sale of prepared meals and food made for immediate consumption as compared to the annual gross sales of alcoholic beverages sold for immediate consumption.
 For the purposes of determining whether an establishment qualifies as a bar-restaurant under the provisions of this chapter and calculating the amount and percentage of annual gross sales from the sale of prepared meals and food, any nonalcoholic components mixed or served in any alcoholic beverage shall be considered to be part of the alcoholic beverage and shall not be considered to be prepared meals and food.